 You’ve heard of the rule of three, right?
 It holds true in math, writing, photography, and certainly doesn’t exclude the process of moving.
 To throw in another analogy, when you’re shopping for a dress, or a refrigerator, you do not settle on the first one you see.
 When interviewing babysitters, people feel more confident in their decision if they interview a few more, even after they’ve found someone that seems great.
 Similarly, the moving process involves talking with at least three different companies to get an estimate.

-Getting three moving estimates will provide you with the necessary room to make the right decision.
+As part of your checklist for moving, getting three moving estimates will provide you with the necessary room to make the right decision.
 You will want to compare multiple elements when you get the estimate like pricing, perceived reputation of the moving company, the professionalism of the moving company representative, and the receptiveness to your questions.

 Here are some important questions to ask when you get the estimate from the moving company: